 QR Code Usage in Payments—China, India, Global

-WeChat—which is predominantly used in China—made the nation obsessed with QR Codes in the last few years.
-The Chinese scan QR Codes to make payments, get information, authenticate themselves, avail offers, and for practically every other use case.
+WeChat—which is quite popular in China—made the nation obsessed with QR Codes in the last few years.
+The Chinese scan QR Codes to make payments, get information, authenticate themselves, avail offers, and practically every other use case.

-According to the CNN Tech, USD 1.65 Trillion in transactions was done via QR Codes in China in 2016.
+According to CNN Tech, USD 1.65 Trillion in transactions happened via QR Codes in China in 2016.

 In India as well, there has been a surge of QR Code transactions since the demonetization initiative by the Indian Government in Nov 2016.
 Paytm—one of the biggest payments platforms—had 6 Million merchants by the beginning of 2018.
 The company aimed to increase this to 10 Million by the first half of 2018.
 This was as reported by First Post.